patheros/PathSetManuals/modules/Blender.md

 # Blender
 ![Image of Blender module](../images/Blender.png)

-Blender is a “Knob Instrument”.
-It was created to allow you to capture all of the bizarre transient effects you get when you turn knobs on your favorite delay or reverb modules.
-Blender simply needs an input sound and then feeds a sample of that back into itself, recording a new sample each time you turn one of the four main knobs.
+Blender is a “Distortion Looper”.
+It was created to allow you to capture all of the bizarre transient effects into a rhymic loop.
+Blender simply needs divided clock and your good to roll.
+Sample its internal sounds sources or feed other sounds into it.

 ## Quick Start